nycmeshnet/nycmeshnet.github.io/faq/index.md

 If you are benefitting from the network, or you would like to help us extend the network, please pay a small [monthly donation.](/donate) If you cannot afford this, we understand!

 We also do installs for entire buildings and set up high-bandwidth point-to-point connections with dedicated hardware.
 If your building would like this dedicated service please [email us](mailto:install@nycmesh.net) or call us on (646) 727-0866.
-Using this service you can replace your current ISP for very large buildings.
+Using this service can replace your current ISP for very large buildings.

 ## <a name="replace-isp"></a>Is this a replacement for my current internet connection?